 - Math Grade 11 M or U, or 12 C or U, or equivalent (minimum grade required)

-- Biology Grade 11 C, M or U, or 12 C, M or U, or equivalent (minimum grade required)
+- Biology Grade 11 C or U, or 12 C, M or U, or equivalent (minimum grade required)

-- One from the following sciences: Chemistry or Physics Grade 11 C, M or U, or Grade 12 C, M or U or equivalent (minimum grade required
+- One from the following sciences: Chemistry or Physics Grade 11 C or U, or Grade 12 C, M or U or equivalent (minimum grade required)

 Applicants cannot apply directly to this program.

-This program is an "Alternate Offer" for applicants who apply to, but do not meet admission requirements for a Centennial College post-secondary Health program (such as Practical Nursing).
+This program is an "Alternate Offer" for applicants who apply to, but do not meet admission requirements for, Centennial College post-secondary health programs (such as Practical Nursing).